django/deps/draft/email-providers.md

    [*`fail_silently` deprecated*](#fail_silently-sending-option-deprecated)

-   Other `get_connection()` calls with keyword args are much less common, and should be replaced by defining an `EMAIL_PROVIDERS` alias with the keyword options and then referring to it with `using="alias"` or `mail.providers["alias"]` wherever the connection had been used.
+   Other `get_connection()` calls with keyword args are much less common, and should be replaced by defining a `MAILERS` alias with the keyword options and then referring to it with `using="alias"` or `mail.mailers["alias"]` wherever the connection had been used.

 3. `get_connection("path.to.EmailBackend")` called with a backend import path (and perhaps additional kwargs), to create an instance of a specific EmailBackend.
-This may be used as a pre-`EMAIL_PROVIDERS` approach to having multiple providers and configurations (see, e.g., [*Mixing email backends*][anymail-multiple-backends] in the third-party django-anymail docs).
+This may be used as a pre-`MAILERS` approach to having multiple mailers and configurations (see, e.g., [*Mixing email backends*][anymail-multiple-backends] in the third-party django-anymail docs).
 It's also used by "wrapper" email backends like django-celery-email and django-mailer.

-   Calls with a backend import path should be replaced by defining an `EMAIL_PROVIDERS` alias for the desired BACKEND (and OPTIONS for any keyword args).
-Then substitute `using="alias"` or `mail.providers["alias"]` wherever the connection had been used.
+   Calls with a backend import path should be replaced by defining a `MAILERS` alias for the desired BACKEND (and OPTIONS for any keyword args).
+Then substitute `using="alias"` or `mail.mailers["alias"]` wherever the connection had been used.

-During the deprecation period, the implementation of `get_connection(...)` is modified to issue deprecation warnings, but to continue supporting the first two use cases even if the updated `EMAIL_PROVIDERS` setting is defined:
+During the deprecation period, the implementation of `get_connection(...)` is modified to issue deprecation warnings, but to continue supporting the first two use cases even if the updated `MAILERS` setting is defined:

 * In all cases issue a deprecation warning, ideally mentioning the suggested replacement from above.

-* If called with no arguments, return `providers.default`.
+* If called with no arguments, return `mailers.default`.

-* If called with keyword arguments but no `backend` import path, return `providers.create_connection(DEFAULT_EMAIL_PROVIDER_ALIAS, _deprecated_kwargs=kwargs)`.
+* If called with keyword arguments but no `backend` import path, return `mailers.create_connection(DEFAULT_MAILER_ALIAS, _deprecated_kwargs=kwargs)`.
 This covers deprecated `fail_silently`, `auth_user` and `auth_password` args (see below), as well as other possible deprecated usage involving kwargs.